girlrilaz/my_project_builder/README.md

 We can upload a package to a repository such as PyPi, but for testing purposes, best to use a testing platform such as testpypi https://test.pypi.org/

-Create and account and remember your username and password.
+Create an account and remember your username and password.

 To upload your package to testpypi, first install twine